 Data Federation vs. Data Warehousing vs. Data Integration

-A single view of data
+A single view of data without moving it

 Federated environments are not optimized for heavy-hitting data matching, merging, transformation, and cleansing, all of which are essential functions to deliver a “single version of the truth” for business intelligence (BI).

 However, James also lists the benefits data federation may deliver in the company’s overall business intelligence strategy:

 Data federation is an umbrella term for a wide range of operational BI topologies that provide decentralized, on-demand alternatives to the centralized, batch-oriented architectures characteristic of traditional EDW environments.